-Each student must take and pass the comprehensive exam given in conjunction with NURS 4410 in order to graduate.
+Each generic student must take and pass the comprehensive exam given in conjunction with NURS 4400 in order to graduate.
+If a second taking of the exam is required, the student must pay additional fees.

 Eligibility To Take NCLEX-RN Exam